Trademarks — Registration and Enforcement

 It is important to understand that registration is not required for a trademark to be a trademark.
 Rather, the fact that a word, logo, slogan, etc. is indicative of its source means that it serves as a trademark.
 In fact, the Canadian Trademarks Act provides certain protections to owners of unregistered trademarks.

-Trademark registration, however, provides several benefits to the trademark owner.
-Among these benefits are increased certainty, potentially increased geographical protection and easier enforcement.
-A registered trademark is valid for up to 15 years and can be renewed indefinitely provided the trademark is in use in the marketplace and remains indicative of its owner.
+A registered trademark is valid for up to 10 years and can be renewed indefinitely provided the trademark is in use in the marketplace and remains indicative of its owner.

-On the other hand, certain trademarks are not entitled to registration, including those that are clearly descriptive or deceptively misdescriptive of the wares or services with which they are associated, those that are primarily merely a name and those that are protected for certain uses.
+On the other hand, certain trademarks are not entitled to registration, including those that are clearly descriptive or deceptively misdescriptive of the goods or services with which they are associated, those that are primarily merely a name and those that are protected for certain uses.

 Filing a Trademark